 The IIHS has shown evidence that tractor-trailers in the U.S. should have to have under-ride guards similar to those that meet the Canadian standard in order to prevent more fatalities when passenger cars rear-end the trucks.
 Having these guards will help prevent the cabin of the car from being crushed and potentially saving the lives of those in the lower riding vehicle.
 Without stricter regulations on the under-ride guards, the fatality and injury rate will not decrease.

-If you are in need of a Myrtle Beach SC auto accident attorney, Conway lawyer Dirk Derrick at The Derrick Law Firm has been handling truck accidents, personal injury, and wrongful death claims in Myrtle Beach, North Myrtle Beach, and Conway SC for over 23 years.
-Please call 843-248-7486 today.
+If you are in need of a Myrtle Beach SC Personal Injury Attorney, Conway lawyer Dirk Derrick at The Derrick Law Firm has been handling truck accidents, personal injury, and wrongful death claims in South Carolina since 1991.
+Call for a free consultation at 843-248-7486 today.